bearjaws/b2cloud/README.md

   - b2_get_upload_url

+### Helpers

+- function getBucketByName(bucketName, callback)
+  - Retreives a bucket object by its name, rather than by bucketId
+- function uploadFile(filePath, bucketName, callback)
+  - Uploads a file

+## All methods are available as promises or callbacks.

 ## Please note this is being actively worked on and will soon support all API operations as listed here:
 https://www.backblaze.com/b2/docs/b2_upload_file.html